GameWyrm/HearthsNeighbor/README.md

 * EndgameZero: Music.
 You can listen to the soundtrack [here!](https://youtu.be/WfaBq_FN-ko)
 * GameWyrm: Literally everything else
 * Metrocop12: Partial Russian translation
+* Luke Hakurei: French translation

 A few sounds were taken from FreeSound.

 For help with the mod, please contact GameWyrm on the Outer Wilds modding Discord.

+This mod is considered finished for the forseeable future due to lack of interest in development.
+The mod does have a clear ending, though the original intended ending was cut.

+This mod was the first place winner for the Outer Wilds Summer Modding Jam 2023.
+Thanks to everyone who played and gave feedback for the updates that came out afterwards!